New exhibit shows artwork from inmates at supermax prison

 The Administrative Maximum Facility in Florence, CO—known as the ADX—is the highest-security prison in the United States, and home to some of the most notorious men of our time.

-Some of these inmates participate in a healing arts program designed to foster self-discipline and respect.
+Some of those men happen to be artists.
 This month, the public can see the inmates’ artwork at the Fremont Center for the Arts in Cañon City, CO.

 The exhibit is called “Brokenhood: The Art of Healing Through Community.”
-It is one of several public exhibitions as part of the Creative Arts Platform’s (CAP) “Color of Hope” series.
+It is a part of the Creative Arts Platform’s (CAP) “Color of Hope” series.
 Over 100 pieces of art are included in the exhibit.

-CAP exposes incarcerated people within the Federal Correction Complex in Florence to various forms of creative discipline.
-Organizers with CAP believe that creativity and artistic exploration can lead to healing.
-Creative expression, they say, is part of a holistic approach to skills development.
+CAP exposes incarcerated people at the ADX to various forms of artwork.
+Organizers with CAP believe that creativity can lead to healing.
+Artwork, they say, can help develop discipline and self-respect, and is a holistic approach to skills development and artistic exploration.

 The program began in 2016 and is the first formal program of its kind taking place in a federal facility.